Projects funded by RNOH Charity

 • A range of enriching artwork to provide an uplifting experience for our patients

-Thanks to a grant of over £520,000 from the RNOH Charity, the RNOH's Spinal Cord Injury Centre (SCIC) has been able to construct an extra six patient bed spaces and purchase a range of specialist furnishings and equipment for the expanded Centre.
+Thanks to a grant of over £520,000 from the RNOH Charity, RNOH's Spinal Cord Injury Centre (SCIC) was able to construct an extra six patient bed spaces and purchase a range of specialist furnishings and equipment for the expanded centre.

-The expansion of the SCIC means the RNOH can offer its world-class service to many more patients per year than was previously possible.
-The expansion will also enable the centre to admit patients much more quickly.
-People previously had to wait an average of 56 days before they could be transferred from their referring hospital to the SCIC; these waiting times will be reduced by as much as 30% as a result of the expansion.
+The growth of the SCIC means RNOH can offer its world-class service to many more patients per year than was previously possible.
+The expansion also enabled the centre to admit patients much more quickly.
+People previously had to wait an average of 56 days before they could be transferred from their referring hospital to the SCIC; these waiting times were set to be reduced by as much as 30% as a result of the expansion.

-Since its inception in 2015 the Volunteer Service has dramatically improved the quality and efficiency of the hospital's service.
-The successful growth of the volunteers has allowed additional services to be introduced, such as the patient buggy service, the patient shopping trolley and the patient meal time buddies.
+Since its inception in 2015 and funded by nearly £1m from RNOH Charity, the RNOH Volunteer Service has dramatically improved the quality and efficiency of hospital services.
+The successful growth of the group has allowed additional services to be introduced through the years, such as the patient buggy service, the patient shopping trolley and patient mealtime buddies.

 Peripheral Nerve Injury Unit